 - Businesses, governmental units/agencies and schools are charged a small disposal fee.

 Step 4: Swing by a Hazardous Waste Collection – Cleansweep location near you and drop off your acceptable items.

-The Ashland County collections are on Saturday, August 11 at the WITC Ashland Campus, 2100 Beaser Ave, Ashland, WI 54806 south parking lot, from 9am-12noon and in Glidden at the Town of Jacobs Transfer Station on the corner of E 1st St and Mill St, from 2:30pm-3:30pm.
+The Ashland County collection is on Wednesday, August 12 at the WITC Ashland Campus, 2100 Beaser Ave, Ashland, WI 54806 south parking lot, from 2-7pm.

 We can not collect electronics or appliances this year.

 - Motor oil

 - Vehicle batteries

 - Compressed gas cylinders (larger than gas grill size)